Security Compliance in Training Videos: Practical Guide

 Thankfully, risk management isn’t a complex process.
 Start by building a few smart compliance programs into your training program, and choose tools that support information security by design.

 Not all screen capture tools are created equal.
-To protect your content, choose solutions that allow you to blur, redact, crop, or otherwise remove sensitive content before finalizing the video.
+To protect your content, choose solutions that let you blur, redact, crop, or otherwise remove sensitive information before finalizing the video.

 Faster video creation with Rev